LamakerOfficial/help-center/_posts/falix/falixminer/2021-08-10-setting-up.md

  > Replace `YourDiscordIDHere` with your [Discord ID](https://support.discord.com/hc/en-us/articles/206346498) and replace `#` with the numbers of threads you want to allocate for mining.

 # Credits
-flaxeneel2#897 (me) - Developing v2
+flaxeneel2#0897 (me) - Developing v2

-Lamaker 💕#2005 - API work and CPU tester
+Lamaker#2005 - API work and CPU tester

 TheBeaver#9074 - CPU tester

 Mitoxe2#1012 - GPU tester

-ShemBaneTheRaccoon#420 - CPU tester
+ShemBaneTheRaccoon#7137 - CPU tester

 Korbs#0001 - Documentions